Our Beviq cancer lawyers are helping victims who may have cancer from using Belviq.

 So how did we get here?
 In January of 2020, the US Food and Drug Administration (FDA) announced that it was taking a look into the safety of the weight-loss drug lorcaserin, or Belviq.
 On February 13, 2020, the manufacturer of Belviq, Eisai Inc., withdrew Belviq from the market at the FDA's request.
 So they don't like to call it a Belviq recall because they took it off the market.
 But it looks like a duck and quacks like a duck, right?
 This was a recall.

 How did Belviq get approved?
-Everyone was excited that noting the drug did not activate the serotonin 5-HT2B receptors like fen-phen.
+Everyone was excited that lorcaserin did not activate the serotonin 5-HT2B receptors like fen-phen.
 The FDA still made Arena do six post-marketing studies and report back on the cardiovascular outcomes of Belviq.
 No one was properly focused on the possible cancer risk.

 Yet the problem was staring them right in the face.
 The FDA was even going back and forth with Arena about the results of a rat study that appeared to link the drug to increased cancer risk.
 Arena's response?
 Belviq drug elevated the levels of a certain hormone that only rats have.
 Seriously?